immersive-web/administrivia/TPAC-2021/readme.md

+For more info on TPAC: https://www.w3.org/2021/10/TPAC/

+## Group Sessions October 14-15th

+See [Day 1](https://www.w3.org/events/meetings/9fef5ab9-5d2f-4e08-a74e-5b037109695f) and [Day 2](https://www.w3.org/events/meetings/b5b00cb7-98e5-4ae2-9df2-ba04b9f2650f) calendar for meeting instructions.
+IRC: irc.w3.org:6667 #immersive-web Instructions

+Call Details can be found on the Internal Mailing List

+If you are unable to login to view the call details please ask on the IRC before the call.

+For assistance go to https://mit.webex.com/mit/mc and on the left navigation bar, click "Support".

+### Agenda

 | Title                                                                              	| Date                         	| Length 	| Link                                                           	| Repo                 	| Rockets 	|
 |------------------------------------------------------------------------------------	|------------------------------	|--------	|----------------------------------------------------------------	|----------------------	|---------	|
 | Solve a11y 4eva (Cover some new work and polish document)                          	| October 14, 2021 9:30-9:55   	| 30     	|                                                                	| administrivia        	| 2 🚀     	|